TcMenu/TaskManagerIO/README.md

 TaskManagerIO library is not a full RTOS, rather it can be used on top of FreeRTOS via ESP32 or mbed RTOS.
 It is a complimentary technology that can assist with certain types of work-load.
 It has a major advantage, that the same code runs on many platforms as listed above.
 It is a core building block of [IoAbstraction](https://github.com/davetcc/IoAbstraction) and [tcMenu framework](https://github.com/davetcc/IoAbstraction)

 ## Multi-tasking - advanced usage

+TaskManager uses a lock free design, based on "compare and exchange" to acheive thread safety on larger boards, atomic operations on AVR, and interrupt locking back-up on other boards.
+Below, we discuss the multi-threaded features in more detail.

 * On any board, it is safe to add tasks and raise events from any thread.
 We use whatever atomic operations are available for that board to ensure safety.
 * On any board, you can start another thread and run a task manager on it.
 Only ever call task-manager's runLoop() from the same thread.